dovetail-genomics/dovetail_tools/README.md

 ![Omni-C](png/banner.png?raw=true "Omni-C")
 ## Description

-This repo hosts a shell script (`qc.bash`), that can be used to perform quick QC on shallowly sequenced Omni-C libraries.
+This repo hosts a shell script (`omni-c_qc.bash`), that can be used to perform quick QC on shallowly sequenced Omni-C libraries.

 ## Requirements